 High Alumina Cement (HAC) differs from Portland cement, being composed of calcium aluminates rather than calcium silicates.
 Its rapid strength development made HAC popular for precast concrete in the UK during the 1960s.
 Mineralogical ‘conversion’ however, sometimes caused catastrophic reductions in concrete strength and increased vulnerability to chemical degradation.

-Three UK roof collapses in the mid-1970s led to widespread inspection and monitoring of HAC concrete units, exhaustive research and curtailment of HAC use for structural purposes.
-Sandberg has been closely involved at research, investigative and consultancy levels for more than twenty-five years.
+Two UK roof collapses in the mid-1970s led to widespread inspection and monitoring of HAC concrete units, exhaustive research and curtailment of HAC use for structural purposes.
+Sandberg has been closely involved at research, investigative and consultancy levels for more than forty years.